 Evidence for some consolidation: modest.
 While Boen and Keithly (2012) report consolidation concerns from an early survey of participants, especially among smaller shareholders, the committee found little evidence for concern about market power (see also Mitchell, 2016).
 Further the evidence is all based on before-after comparisons, so it lacks statistical control of the counterfactual (Gulf of Mexico Fishery Management Council, 2013).
 The number of vessels participating in the red snapper fishery declined after the LAPP went into effect, and the concentration of landings and quota increased as indicated by the Gini coefficient and the Herfindahl-Hirschman index (HHI).
-The highest landings HHI (191.6 in 2011, up from a low of 106.4 in 2002) is still well below the standard threshold for a market showing "moderate concentrated and near the threshold for highly competitive.
+The highest landings HHI (191.6 in 2011, up from a low of 106.4 in 2002) is still well below the standard threshold for a market showing "moderate concentration" (HHI = 1,500).
+That is, these values of the HHI are on the low end of the range considered unconcentrated and near the threshold for highly competitive.
 In light of this, it is unclear whether this amount of consolidation is economically or socially consequential.
 Also, the landings HHI was trending upward prior to the LAPP and vessel numbers were trending down, weakening the evidence for a causal effect of the LAPP on consolidation, as shown in Figure 5.4.
 However, this figure also shows that some increase in HHI was beyond what would be expected based on the trend alone.